Europe is facing a new energy crisis as gas reserves are rapidly depleted and there is a risk of supply disruption from Russia.

 While the region has significantly reduced its dependence on Moscow gas, the loss of remaining supplies would strain the market and push up global prices, according to analysts at consultancy Energy Aspects.

-Europe had been preparing for the gas transit agreement through Ukraine to expire at the end of the year, but recent sanctions could cut off the flow of energy before that date.
+Europe had been preparing for the gas transit deal through Ukraine to expire at the end of the year, but recent sanctions could halt the flow of energy sooner than that.

-According to Bloomberg , the market pressure is evident in the unusual reversal of summer and winter gas prices.
-Summer prices are usually lower, allowing countries to buy to replenish their reserves.
-But these prices are now higher than the price of gas for next winter.
+Market pressures are evident in the unusual reversal of summer and winter gas prices, according to Bloomberg .
+Summer prices are typically lower, allowing countries to buy to replenish reserves.
+But they are now higher than gas prices for next winter.

-This suggests expectations of persistently high energy costs and a difficult replenishment process in 2025.
-The lower the reserve level this winter, the more difficult and expensive it will be to replenish.
+This suggests expectations of persistently high energy costs and difficulty replenishing storage in 2025.
+The lower storage levels this winter, the more difficult and costly replenishment will be.

 "Energy-intensive economies like Germany will be hit hardest in this crisis," predicted Ole Hansen, head of commodity strategy at Saxo Bank AS.